 THE DVORAK’S: Bill and Jaci Dvorak have been running rivers commercially longer than anyone else in Colorado established in 1969.
 Having offered their annual 8-day Classical music journeys for more than 35 years the Dvorak’s breaking the COVID fast this year and taking a break in the open air for this laid-back evening of bluegrass!
 With a personal penchant for Bluegrass music, they are ready to take a bluegrass band down the Class III Arkansas River which will provide an acoustically outstanding natural setting to perform.
 The 2021 “Bluegrass River Journey” premier is born.

 Dvorak’s once again is bringing a new twist of music to ring out in the river canyons of Colorado’s famous Arkansas River.
-The band will blend in with the sweet melody of the morning chorus of birds, rippling sounds of the river, and the drum roll of the rapids.
+The band will blend in with the sweet melody of the morning chorus of birds, the rippling sounds of the river, and the drum roll of the rapids.
 Guests will join members of the band on a two-day Roustabout journey.
 We will set up camp under summer starry skies, playing under the twinkling star-studded sky near-natural red rock backdrop of the National Monument, a stage setting set for kings and queens.

-Our concert is scheduled for June 9th, after your gourmet dinner.
+Our concert is scheduled for July 9th, after your gourmet dinner.
 We also have included our crazy costume dress-up.
 And yes, dancing is encouraged for the concert.
-The concert halls are the acoustically rich canyons and alpine forests at 7,000 ft in elevation.
+The concert halls are acoustically rich canyons and alpine forests at 7,000 ft in elevation.
 Speaking of ‘Elevation’ We expect you will enjoy the local beer & wine selections to be presented with dinner.

 “The idea first emerged following a conversation Bill Dvorak, owner and founder of Dvorak Expeditions, had with a friend, Kurt Beddingfield of ‘OLD MOSE’ and he loved the idea and said “Let’s make it happen!